 It’s no surprise that alcohol dehydrates us — that point is obvious to anyone who has ever woken up with a severe hangover and crawled to the nearest faucet (raises hand).
 And although rehydrating with plenty of water the following day is great, it’s better for your health if you hydrate while you’re drinking (helps reduce your risk of that severe hangover, too).

 The Optimum Hydration lifestyle doesn’t mean never imbibing, it simply means making a few small changes to help offset the impact of alcohol on your body’s hydration level.

 A great rule of thumb when drinking is to consume at least 8 ounces of water for each alcoholic beverage you consume.
 If plain water seems too boring, you can opt for lemon water, bubbly water, or even an unsweetened iced tea instead.
 Simply alternate cocktail/water/cocktail/water throughout your day or evening and it will help you stay one step ahead of the Dehydration Monster.

 On top of that, I also have a lot of tips for creating cocktails that are more hydrating:

-- Watcha eating?
+Watcha eating?
 Alcohol tends to make us crave salty, carb-heavy foods that can further dehydrate us.
 Get ahead of this by having healthy, hydrating foods on hand.
-These watermelon sticks with coocunt lime dip are one of my favorites.
+These watermelon sticks with coconut lime dip are one of my favorites.